redis/redis-doc/docs/manual/eviction.md

 lfu-decay-time 1
 ```

 The decay time is the obvious one, it is the amount of minutes a counter should be decayed, when sampled and found to be older than that value.
-A special value of `0` means: always decay the counter every time is scanned, and is rarely useful.
+A special value of `0` means: we will never decay the counter.

 The counter *logarithm factor* changes how many hits are needed to saturate the frequency counter, which is just in the range 0-255.
 The higher the factor, the more accesses are needed to reach the maximum.
 The lower the factor, the better is the resolution of the counter for low accesses, according to the following table: